Corporately Managed Systems

 Backups stored on the network drivers were lost multiple times, usually during major IT upgrades, and had to be replaced with a new round of backups taken from the plant.
 In addition, backups were in constant danger of being deleted off the drives in error by untrained staff.

-A new CMS was introduced to the company in the mid-2000s.
+A new Corporately Managed System (CMS) was introduced to the company in the mid-2000s.
 It was decided not to store backups in it, other than new configurations and executables.
 Even this, however, was handled in a rather haphazard way, as the new CMS was not designed for the specific needs of software version control.

 Much to the chagrin of the engineers involved, the final solution was that software was developed using one system for configuration management, another separate system for fault tracking, a third system for storing the new software (the CMS), a fourth system (network drives) for storing plant backups and finally a fifth paper based system for out-of-hours support.